Your browser is no longer supported

 Nalir, who began his studies at Emmanuel in 2022, credited his parents—who immigrated to Canada from Sri Lanka—with shaping his values.

-“My father grew up in a Buddhist orphanage in Sri Lanka and was raised as a Muslim,” he said.
+“My father was taught to read and write Sinhalese by Buddhist monks,” he said.
 “He taught me to seek the good in others and their beliefs.”

 Nalir expressed gratitude for his time at Emmanuel, emphasizing the program’s diversity of thought.